benjaminheng/knowledge-base/content/travel-london-uk.md

 Tips for East Asians and other minority races:

 - If you are East Asian, you will be at higher risk due to anti-Asian sentiment in the wake of COVID-19.
-You will be more of a target of pickpockets and thieves.
+You will be more of a target of criminals.
 - Violent hate crimes against Asians are on the rise.
 This is not limited to London.
     - [Asian woman punched 125 times in New York](https://www.nbcnews.com/news/asian-america/asian-woman-punched-125-new-york-attack-suspect-charged-attempted-murd-rcna19984)
     - [Christina Lee was stabbed to death in New York; assailant followed her into her building](https://www.cbsnews.com/news/christina-lee-assamad-nash-stabbing-death-new-york-chinatown/)